runicscribe/worldbuilding-docs/dae-machina/culture/individuals/aeljinn.md

 Raised by a single mother (Ael'daal).
 Lost control of her 'jinn powers in her early teens, accidently burning down her home and killing her mother.

 Wears a fairly skimpy outfit of (fireproof) salamandar leather and dragonhide, and carries a singed oaken staff.
-Also has a melted metal neclace, her only memento from her youth.
+Also has a melted metal necklace, her only memento from her youth.

 **Affiliations:**